menu

 Lansford is a very small borough located in the state of Pennsylvania.
-With a population of 4,159 people and just one neighborhood, Lansford is the 378th largest community in Pennsylvania.
-Much of the housing stock in Lansford was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 4,145 people and just one neighborhood, Lansford is the 378th largest community in Pennsylvania.
+Lansford has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Because occupations involving physical labor dominate the local economy, Lansford is generally considered to be a blue-collar town.
 37.60% of the Lansford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lansford is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lansford who work in office and administrative support (10.74%), healthcare suport services (9.23%), and sales jobs (8.06%).